omarkawach/spatial_analysis_scenarios/README.md

 ### Urban Logistics - Prescription Delivery

 A Canadian pharmacy chain, Shoppers Drug Mart, wants to launch a prescription delivery application.
-To save on costs and increase efficiencies, Shoppers is interested in delivering prescriptions to customers from the closest pharmacy. before launching, Shoppers must first find willing participants to test the application.
+To save on costs and increase efficiencies, Shoppers is interested in delivering prescriptions to customers from the closest pharmacy.
+Before launching, Shoppers must first find willing participants to test the application.

 In Ottawa, Jonathan, a 24-year-old Carleton University student has recently tested positive for COVID-19 and must self-isolate for two weeks.
 He calls his local Shoppers to see if they can deliver his monthly prescribed medication.
 The pharmacist at Jonathan's local shoppers lets him know that they don't currently offer such services, but it is in their services pipeline.
 To avoid waiting for prescription delivery services to be available, the pharmacist asks Jonathan if he'd like to participate in beta testing their new prescription delivery application.
 Jonathan agrees and provides Shoppers with his consent to conduct research.